rutar-academic/rutar.org/content/writing/oath_dice_and_combat_odds/index.md

 [Oath](https://ledergames.com/products/oath-chronicles-of-empire-exile) is a great board game, which is in some sense a game about _history_, and in others a game  about _empires_.
 If you're not already familiar with the game, I'd highly recommend that you give it a try.

-In this article, we will discuss some of the odds in the oath combat system.
+In this article, I will discuss some of the odds in the oath combat system.
 I will be relatively light on mathematical details: for a full derivation of the formulas, you can see [my writeup](oath_dice_odds.pdf).
 If you just want to see some pre-computed unit loss tables, here are the links: